 According to the Rockwell B scale, mild steel scores 70, whereas stainless steel scores 95, regarding the hardness of the raw materials.

 Stainless steel has a modern, sleek, and polished surface that is highly resistant to stains and discolouration.
-This quality makes it a perfect option for various decorative designs and architectural purposes.
+This quality makes it perfect for various decorative designs and architectural purposes.

 In contrast, mild steel has the potential to be painted or coated to improve its aesthetic appeal.